pingcap/docs/ticdc/ticdc-overview.md

 ## Notice for compatibility issues

-### Incompatibility issues caused by using the TiCDC v5.0.0-rc `cdc cli` tool to operate a v4.0.x cluster
+### Incompatibility issue caused by using the TiCDC v5.0.0-rc `cdc cli` tool to operate a v4.0.x cluster

 When using the `cdc cli` tool of TiCDC v5.0.0-rc to operate a v4.0.x TiCDC cluster, you might encounter the following abnormal situations: